jules2689/trudeau/trudeau/2020-04-21/q_a.md

 **Prime Minister Trudeau**:
-These are decisions that are taken by provinces and how they extend and how they require the use of PPE.
-Different provinces have different burn rates in terms of use of PPE.
-We have worked as a federal government to ensure that when provinces have made requests of US for more personal protective equipment, we've been able to deliver what was needed.
+These are decisions that are taken by provinces and how they extend and how they require the use of P.P.E..
+Different provinces have different burn rates in terms of use of P.P.E..
+We have worked as a federal government to ensure that when provinces have made requests of us for more personal protective equipment, we've been able to deliver what was needed.
 These are things we're fighting for every single day and want everyone to have the equipment they need.